MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Break.md

 $a = $c  # A statement after the labeled While-loop
 ```

-If condition 2 evaluates to True, the execution of the script skips down to the
+If condition 2 evaluates to **True**, the execution of the script skips down to
-statement after the labeled loop.
-In the example, execution starts again with
+the statement after the labeled loop.
+In the example, execution starts again
-the statement "$a = $c".
+with the statement `$a = $c`.

-You can nest many labeled loops, as shown in the following schematic example.
+You can nest many labeled loops, as shown in the following example.

 ```powershell
 :red while (<condition1>) {